The Incomprehensible Characteristic of Love

 IV.
 THE BIGNESS OF LOVE

 Paul now attempts to expand the believer’s mind relative to the enormity of God’s love.
-As stated earlier and captured by the title of this study, in one sense he is praying that the Ephesians would further comprehend that which is ultimately incomprehensible.
-The following describes the love of God available to us:
+In one sense, he is praying that the Ephesians would further comprehend that which is inherently incomprehensible.
+The following describes the love of God available to us

-- A love which is wide enough to embrace the world ( John 3:16)
+A love which is wide enough to embrace the world

-- A love which is long enough to last forever (1 Corinthians 13:8)
+A love which is long enough to last forever

-- A love which is deep enough to reach the lowest of the lost (Philippians 2:8)
+A love which is deep enough to reach the lowest of the lost

 An unknown prisoner once expressed the infinitude of God’s love this way: